austinknies/austinknies.github.io/_pages/About Me.md

 ---

-Hi!
+Welcome to my website!
 My name is Austin Knies.
-I am an Economics Ph.D.
-Candidate at Indiana University in Bloomington, Indiana.
-Upon completing my degree in spring 2024, I will be joining Abt Global as a Health Economics Senior Analyst.
+In summer 2024, I will be joining Abt Global as a Health Economics Senior Analyst.
+I received a Ph.D. in Economics from Indiana University in the spring of 2024.
+My research interests are in applied microeconomics and specifically in health economics and information frictions.
+In my work, I've focused on the role of information in health care in settings such as telehealth and telemedicine usage, price transparency regulation, and choice of insurance coverage.

-I grew up in West Monroe, Louisiana, and I received a B.S. in Mathematics and a B.S. in Business Economics from Louisiana Tech University ('17).
+I grew up in West Monroe, Louisiana, and I received a B.S. in Mathematics and a B.S. in Business Economics from Louisiana Tech University in 2017.

 <img src="/assets/images/aboutme_sg.jpg" alt="Fam" width="900"/> <br/>
 <br/>